wheel-s/wheel-s/README.md

 ## Hi there 👋

-My name is George and im a trained software developer interested in python, JavaScript and sql
+I'm [George](https://commerce-64hk.vercel.app) a software developer interested in python, javascript, and SQL

-- 🔭 I’m currently working on
-  smart goal coach to help achieve goals efficiently and a Machine learning model

-- 🌱 I recently built a program to automatically sort files into folders and subfolder, check it out [here](https://github.com/wheel-s/auto-sort).

-- 👯 I’m looking to collaborate on projects

-- 📫 How to reach: toshirou2002@gmail.com
+Fun Fact: i play the bass🎸